blelump/rust_interview/README.md

 }
 ```
 which will be sent to the other instance.
-* Use `POST /messages` endpoint to send the message to the other instance and use JSON format to serialize the data;
+* `POST /messages` endpoint should:
+  * send the message along with authentication token (in order to be authenticated) to the other instance and use JSON format to serialize the data;
+  * authenticate first the incoming request and if authenticated, it continue (returns 401 otherwise);
+  * deserialize the payload (serialized event), print the received `msg` to `STDOUT` and stores it in a file calles `messages.json`;
 * Spawn a new Cargo pkg and setup Github repository, where you'll upload the result of your work;
 * Provide README.md with essential info how to run/build/test it with some examples.